 I created Silhouette cut files as well as PDFs of the ornaments for you to make.
 And I also included a template for where I put the glue (or for the long green/chalkboard one where I would put the glue if I were to redo it cause it was my first one) on the PDFs.

-How to Make a DIY Giant Paper Ornament Christmas Wreath
+How to Make a DIY Giant Paper Christmas Ornaments

 - Double-sided scrapbook paper (at least 8-10 sheets per ornament)

 - Coverstock, empty cereal box or other strong cardboard like material

 Start by cutting out your 8-10 papers per ornaments, then fold them in half.
 Make sure the same color is on the outside on all the papers.